joseasoler/imogrify/README.md

 * `IMOGRIFY_BUILD_UNIT_TESTS`: Builds unit tests.
 Off by default.
 * `IMOGRIFY_CLANG_ALL_WARNINGS`: Only available with the [clang](https://clang.llvm.org) compiler.
 Enables almost every warning from this compiler, except for a few that cause issues with imogrify.
 This may trigger unexpected positives when using newer clang versions.
 Off by default.
 * `IMOGRIFY_CLANG_TIDY`: If a [clang-tidy](https://clang.llvm.org/extra/clang-tidy) binary can be found, it will be used to analyze the project.
 Off by default.
+* `IMOGRIFY_USE_LIBASSERT`: When enabled, imogrify will use [libassert](https://github.com/jeremy-rifkin/libassert) for improved assertions.
+Off by default.

 ### Dependencies